Should I Overclock My GPU? Is Overclocking Worth It?

 You can use MSI Afterburner to overclock your GPU with ease

 In the end, after weighing up the pros and cons, this is what it all comes down to.
-The matter is ultimately quite simple.
-The value of overclocking your GPU is determined by how much you need the additional performance boost.
+The matter is ultimately quite straightforward.
+The value of overclocking your GPU is determined by how much you need the extra performance boost.

 We mentioned earlier that the overclocking process has gotten simpler.

-One of the benefits of this is that largely thanks to great tools such as MSI Afterburner, you are now able to save multiple overclocking profiles and switch between them, depending on how graphically intensive the game you want to play is.
+One of the benefits of this is that largely thanks to excellent tools such as MSI Afterburner, you are now able to save multiple overclocking profiles and switch between them, depending on how graphically demanding the game you want to play is.

-Given how graphics card companies have improved their manufacturing standards, it’s safe to say that overclocking has become a far less risky process than it used to be.
-It’s clear that we’re heading toward almost risk-free overclocking.
+Given how graphics card companies have improved their manufacturing standards, it’s safe to say that overclocking has become a far more reliable process than it used to be.
+It’s evident that we’re heading toward almost risk-free overclocking.

 Recommended Reads